viznuv/churn_advanced-analysis/README.md

 ![image](https://github.com/user-attachments/assets/e48e5d76-73ff-42a5-aa5a-be3f89a6f4f5)

-## 📊 Comprehensive Telecom Customer Churn Analysis with Survival Analytics
+## 📊 Comprehensive Customer Churn Analysis with Survival Analytics

 This repository contains a comprehensive Python-based analytics toolkit for analyzing customer churn in the telecommunications industry using advanced survival analysis techniques.
 The script performs in-depth analysis of customer behavior, churn patterns, and lifetime value using both classical machine learning and specialized survival analysis methods.